jjlastra/HESML/README.md

 # HESML V1R5

 HESML V1R5 Java software library of ontology-based semantic similarity measures and information content (IC) models.
-Main novelty of V1R5 version is the implementation of the most imporan biomedicl ontologies, such as SNOMED-CT, MeSH, GO and OBO-based ontologies, in addition to WordNet.
+Main novelty of V1R5 version is the implementation of the most important biomedical ontologies, such as SNOMED-CT, MeSH, GO and OBO-based ontologies, in addition to WordNet.

 This is the GitHub public repository for the HESML Java software library of ontology-based semantic similarity measures and Information Content (IC) models.